maxhoesel-ansible/ansible-collection-pterodactyl/README.md

 You can also install the most recent version of this collection by referencing this repository.

-`ansible-galaxy collection install git+https://github.com/maxhoesel/ansible-collection-pterodactyl`
+`ansible-galaxy collection install git+https://github.com/maxhoesel-ansible/ansible-collection-pterodactyl`

 ## Usage

-Currently, only two roles are available: `pterodactyl_panel` and `pterodactyl_wings`.
+Currently, two roles are available: `pterodactyl_panel` and `pterodactyl_wings`.
 These roles manage installation of the respective component.
-See their docs for more details.
+See their docs ([panel](https://github.com/maxhoesel-ansible/ansible-collection-pterodactyl/tree/main/roles/pterodactyl_panel), [wings](https://github.com/maxhoesel-ansible/ansible-collection-pterodactyl/tree/main/roles/pterodactyl_wings)) for more details.

 Let's say you want to deploy a pterodactyl installation with a panel and a few nodes.
 In this case, your inventory probably looks a little like this: